ethereum-optimism/specs/specs/interop.md

 replay attacks between chains.
 This EIP does not specify the max size of a chain id, although [EIP-2294](https://eips.ethereum.org/EIPS/eip-2294) attempts to add a maximum size.
 Since this EIP is stagnant, all representations of chain ids MUST be the `uint256` type.

+In the future, OP Stack chains reserve the right to use up to 32 bytes to represent a chain id.
+The configuration of the chain should deterministically map to a chain id and with careful architecture changes, all possible OP Stack chains in the superchain will be able to exist counterfactually.

+It is a known issue that not all software in the Ethereum space can handle 32 byte chain ids.

 ## Interop Network Upgrade